Vasyl-Pavlenko/metakam-tt/README.md

 # Product Page with Radix UI and Framer Motion

 This is a product page built with Next.js, Radix UI, and Framer Motion.
 It includes product variations with image switching, a dropdown for color selection, an animated "Add to Cart" feedback message, and a loading indicator for images.
+[DEMO LINK](https://metakam-tt.vercel.app/)

 ## Features